 Who is at Risk for Gout?

 Gout is more common among men than women.
-The risk for developing gout increases with age — 10 percent of men and 6 percent of women 80 years or older have gout.
-Having an "obese" body mass index and inactivity also are risk factors.
-And, with an increase in body mass index and inactivity among younger men and women, gout is becoming more common among individuals in their thirties and forties.
+The risk for developing gout increases with age — 12 percent of individuals 80 years or older have gout.
+Having an overweight or obese body mass index is also a risk factor.
+And, with an increase in body mass index among younger men and women, gout is becoming more common among individuals in their thirties and forties.

 Other risk factors include: